Bermuda Aquarium, Museum and Zoo: History

 From its opening in 1926 until 1978, BAMZ was supported solely by the Bermuda government.
 In 1978, the Bermuda Zoological Society (BZS) was formed with the specific goal of supporting BAMZ.
 As of 2009, the BZS has a membership including 15% of the island's residents, as well as corporate sponsors.
 The Bermuda government provides support for the operational needs of the zoo, while the BZS supports ongoing development and the educational and research programs, and organizes special events and exhibits.

 In 1991 and 1992, a major capital campaign raised $3 million for the construction of the North Rock Exhibit, the Australasia Exhibit, and the Caribbean Exhibit.
 The Bermuda government matched this funding to create new seawater reservoirs, infrastructure, and a new Education/Administration building.

 The Atlantic Conservation Partnership (ACP), a U.S. 501(c)(3) not-for-profit organization, was formed in 1994.
 ACP is a member and donor supported organization with the goal of furthering knowledge and conservation of island environments, and is now one of the two major support organizations for BAMZ.

 In 1997 and 1998 the BZS raised enough money to endow a full-time Education Officer.

 Bermudian naturalist Louis L. Mowbray was director of that aquarium from 1928 to 1944.
 He was succeeded by his son Louis in 1944.

 Exhibits and other facilities

 The Aquarium is just inside the main entrance building, and contains over 200 species of fish and invertebrates in many naturalistic displays.
 The largest display is the 140,000 gallon North Rock Exhibit, which is a living replica of North Rock.
 The real North Rock is part of the Rim Reef system, the northernmost chain of coral reefs in the world.

+Replicating a local reef system and housing one of the largest living coral collections in the world, the zoo section includes mammals, birds, and invertebrates from island ecosystems worldwide.
+The interactive displays bring visitors close to the animals.
+The museum offers educational exhibits on Bermuda’s geology and marine biology, making it a comprehensive learning experience.

 The Natural History Museum traces the geological formation and ecological development of the island, highlighting the island's role in the migration of many species of birds and marine animals.